khaors/geocompr/main.md

 Perhaps the most fundamental of these is the Coordinate Reference System (CRS), which defines how the spatial elements of the data relate to the surface of the Earth (or other bodies).
 <!-- Coordinates are meaningles without a CRS, as we don't know theirs units (meters, feets, degrees) or what's the origin -->
 <!-- (-12579102, 4439107) = (-113, 37) -->
-Coordinate system are either geographic (represented with a longitude and a lattitude, 'lon/lat'), or projected (measured in meters of or other units of distances from an origin).
-These were introduced at the beginning of this chapter in section \@ref(vector-data) (see Figure (\@ref(fig:vectorplots)).
+CRSs are either geographic or projected, as introduced at the beginning of this chapter (see Figure (\@ref(fig:vectorplots)).
-This section will will explain what CRSs are in more detail, laying the foundations for section \@ref(reproj-geo-data) on CRS transformations.
+This section will will explain each type, laying the foundations for section \@ref(reproj-geo-data) on CRS transformations.

 ### Geographic coordinate systems